 Thus, it’s important to keep your future plans flexible, so you can be prepared to adapt, adjust and pivot your business as needed.
 While your predictions are not exact (particularly this year!), forecasting is a tool that allows you to be proactive rather than reactive, which is a position you should always seek.
 During times of uncertainty, the smartest and savviest business owners are those who are always preparing for every good and bad possibility.

 While it might seem easier and safer to just push forward and forget 2020 altogether, the only path to success is one that recognizes that obstacles and opportunities that lead us to where we are today.
 Stay true to your brand and open your mind up to what the year ahead may hold.
+Use a small business management platform to help you further your goals.
 In the process, you’ll be carving out a more profitable future by protecting your business and preparing for whatever may come.